francoisjacquet/rosariosis/INSTALL.md

 Unzip the RosarioSIS distribution to a directory that is accessible to your web browser.
 Edit the `config.inc.sample.php` file to set the configuration variables as appropriate for your installation.
 Rename the file to `config.inc.php`.

-- `$DatabaseServer` is the host name or ip for the database server
+- `$DatabaseServer` is the host name or IP for the database server
 - `$DatabaseUsername` is the username used for authenticating the database
 - `$DatabasePassword` is the password used for authenticating the database
 - `$DatabaseName` is the database name
 - `$DatabasePort` is the socket port number for accessing the database server

-- `$pg_dumpPath` is full path to the postgres database dump utility pg_dump
+- `$pg_dumpPath` is full path to the postgres database dump utility (pg_dump)
-- `$wkhtmltopdfPath` full path to wkhtmltopdf for pdf 'printing'
+- `$wkhtmltopdfPath` full path to wkhtmltopdf for PDF 'printing'

 - `$DefaultSyear` default school year, should be present in the database to be able to login
-- `$RosarioNotifyAddress` is the email address to send error and new administrator notifications
+- `$RosarioNotifyAddress` is the email address to send error and new administrator notifications to
 - `$RosarioLocales` is a comma separated list of the locale names of the translations (see `locale/` folder for available locales)

   [Optional variables]